 If you have a range of flowers with delicate heads, why not arrange them in a criss-cross fashion?
 This looks contemporary but will also support the buds of each flower to give a fuller looked vase.

-Another popular way or flower arranging this year is adding large, colourful blooms to a watering can and placing it in your conservatory or window.
-This looks great if used with hydrangea of some wild flowers.
+Another popular way or flower arranging this year is adding large, colorful blooms to a watering can and placing it in your conservatory or window.
+This looks great if used with hydrangea of some wildflowers.

 These personal touches are guaranteed to impress all your guests!